What happened to Drones? Where is the drone market heading?

 Drones got their start as safer, cheaper and often more capable alternatives to manned military aircraft.
 Defense will remain the largest market for the foreseeable future as global competition heats up and technology continues to improve.
 Military Drones are a $70B market.

 The consumer drone market was the first to develop outside the military.
-Demand has taken off in the last two years and hobbyist drones have become a familiar sight, but there is plenty of room for growth.
+Demand has taken off in the last two years, and hobbyist drones have become a familiar sight, but there is plenty of room for growth.
 Consumer Drone Market is estimated at $17B.

 The fastest growth opportunity comes from businesses and civil governments.
-They’re just beginning to explore the possibilities, but we expect they’ll spend $13 billion on drones between now and 2020, putting thousands of them in the sky.
+They’re just beginning to explore the possibilities, but we expect they’ll spend $13 billion on drones between now and 2020, putting thousands in the sky.
 Here’s where you might see them.
 Commercial Drones represent a $13B market.

 https://www.goldmansachs.com/insights/technology-driving-innovation/drones/